sahaskew/SAFECapstone2021/README.md

 SAFE is an anonymous feedback app.
 Anonymous feedback can enable senders to give honest feedback without fear of judgement.

+4/1/21:
+--chat msg sends between server and client. chat does not have rooms yet. see google drive for backend schedule.

+--added js folder in public, as we needed some front end js to make sockets work.
+This wont effect front end implementation.

-about front end folders (this is really just notes for kelsey): public folder holds all front end functionality. this is CSS/HTML.
+--about front end folders (this is really just notes for kelsey): public folder holds all front end functionality. this is CSS/HTML.
 Public/js is a folder for js files that are being ran on the front end (aka socket work on client)